 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Our program is actively involved in educating new leaders in fetal and neonatal neurology, including students, residents, fellows and other practicing physicians.
 Janet Soul, MD, directs our neonatal clinical care.

-For information on training programs and continuing education at Children’s Hospital Boston, please see the For Health Professionals pages for Neurology and for all of Boston Children’s.
+For information on training programs and continuing education at Boston Children’s Hospital, please see the For Health Professionals pages for Neurology and for all of Boston Children’s.

 The clinicians in the Fetal-Neonatal Neurology Program are constantly working to improve how we can care for young children affected by neurological conditions.
 We are also engaged in both basic and clinical research.
 Some recent publications from our group are listed below.